turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 $ rake db:pg_restore
 ```

-If you'd like, go to the rails console and take a look at your full database.
+Go to the Rails console and try to query for all records in the `LoanRequest` table, or all the `User`'s.

 #### Pushing Data to Heroku

-**NOTE:** We are not going to use the Heroku instance in this lesson but if you'd like to test in production and not development, do this step.
+**NOTE:** it's not necessary to create a heroku instance and test the load times in production.
+You can just test your application in development if you for example already have 6 heroku apps.
+However, if you are planning on building out the load script to touch more parts of your application, I would recommend to deploy your application and test it in production because production or it didn't happen.

 Once you've populated your local DB, push those records to a heroku instance so New Relic can monitor your production application.